RSE-Pathfinder/robo-arm-ROS2/README.md

   </body>

   Upon launching<br>
-    In the RViz, choose "Add" and choose Motion Planning<br>
+    In the RViz, choose "Add" at bottom left corner and choose Motion Planning<br>